oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 * Validates the request and ensures it contains a *native_callback_uri*, Otherwise terminates the flow.
 * Establishes trust in *native_callback_uri* and validates that an app claiming it is on the device.
 Otherwise terminates the flow.
 * Authenticates end-user and authorizes the request.
-* MUST use OS mechanisms to invoke *native_callback_uri* and return to the client, providing it a response according to this spec as url-encoded query parameters.
+* MUST use OS mechanisms to invoke *native_callback_uri* and return to the client, providing it a response whose contents is according to this specification for the response of a Native Authorization Endpoint, as url-encoded query parameters.

 When the client is invoked on its native_callback_uri, it shall handle the response parameters as it would handle a response from a federated authorization server.
 See {{federating-response}} for details.